Nominy/Nominy.github.io/src/content/posts/post-1.md

 ---
-title: 'Initial commit.
-Let me give you a tour'
+title: "Initial commit.
+Let me give you a tour"
-pubDate: 2022-07-01
+pubDate: 2023-03-22
-description: 'Come on!
-Be right at home, wanderer...'
+description: "Come on!
+Be right at home, wanderer..."
-author: 'Naft Nite'
+author: "Naft Nite"
 image:
-    url: '/assets/post-1-image.png'
+  url: "/assets/blog-development-header-image.png"
-    alt: 'The Astro logo with the word One.'
+  alt: "The logos of Astro, Github Pages and Preact"
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "github pages", "preact"]
 ---

-## What I've accomplished
+## Howdy!

-1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.

-2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

-3. **Making Blog Posts**: This is my first blog post!
-I now have Astro pages and Markdown posts!
+I've always been eager to share my experience with other people.

 ## What's next

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.